Notes on the Geography of Tanzania: Post-Colonial Dar Es Salaam

 This is the part of town where foreigners are most at home.

-Why, there's even a craft market so they can send stuff to friends.
+Why, there's even a craft market so they can send stuff home as proof of their exotic lives and tastes.